Rotonen/diffusers_scripts/README.md

 Some of this stuff also works on macOS.
 Please refer to the disclaimer above.

-If you have a functional Python 3.11 installation, `uv sync` and `uv run` should have you covered /wrt local setup.
+If you have a functional Python 3.11 installation, `uv sync --frozen` and `uv run` should have you covered /wrt local setup.

 ### Editorconfig